-Approved but undrawn loans and credit limits 63,211 51,354
+Approved but undrawn loans and credit limits

-Security analysis of credit-related commitments

-Secured by mortgage over real estate 42,688 33,776

-Secured by funds 897 911

-Partly secured by goods mortgage 172 187

-Wholly unsecured 19,454 16,480

-63,211 51,354

-Financial guarantees

-Financial guarantees written are conditional commitments issued by the company to guarantee the performance of a customer to a third party.
-Security is generally held for these
+issued by the company to guarantee the performance of a customer to a third party.
+Security is generally held for these 1,824 1,388 guarantees.
+Security analysis of financial guarantees 1,013 872 Secured by mortgage over real estate 803 508 Secured by funds Wholly unsecured 8 1,824 1,388

-guarantees.
-1,388 1,455

-Security analysis of financial guarantees

-Secured by mortgage over real estate 872 844

-Secured by funds 508 603

-Wholly unsecured 8 8

-1,388 1,455